poshjosh/automate-idea-to-social/README.md

 ### Environment

-See for a complete list of environment variables, see: [Environment](./docs/environment.md)
+- For a complete list of environment variables, see: [Environment](./docs/environment.md)

+- For a complete list of run options, see [Run Options](docs/run-options.md).

 ### Installation